Affiliate links on Android Authority may earn us a commission. Learn more.

 Free up storage space: Which Android folders can you delete?

 If your Android device is running low on storage space, you may be tempted to delete folders that you don’t recognize.
 However, this isn’t the best approach as many apps share common Android folders.
-Instead, try to delete individual files, apps, and games that you may no longer need.
+Instead, you can free up storage on Android by deleting individual files, apps, and games that you may no longer need.
 Large video files, for example, quickly add up and exhaust your phone’s storage.
 You can also get a quick summary of storage utilization from the Settings app, under the Storage > Manage Storage submenu.
+If you’re using a Samsung device, enter the Battery and device care sub-menu first.

 Alternatively, try using apps like DiskUsage to visualize which files and folders are taking up the most space on your device.
 As mentioned earlier, Android won’t let you delete critical system files from your phone’s internal storage, so you don’t have to worry about doing any permanent damage.